What is DBT?

 Who can benefit from DBT Therapy?

 Many people who have undergone DBT report, “Everyone should learn and use these skills!”
 We could not agree more.
-And, this more intensive form of outpatient therapy is the best fit for people with a history of emotional dysregulation, pervasive interpersonal issues, self-injury, suicide ideation, and/or hospitalizations.
-We often have clients in our DBT program who also struggle with Post-Traumatic Stress Disorder (PTSD), eating disorders, anxiety, addictions, and chronic depression.
-DBT has the capacity to treat these multiple problems through progressive stages of treatment.
+And, this more intensive form of outpatient therapy is the best fit for people with a history of extreme emotional dysregulation, pervasive interpersonal issues, non-suicidal self-injury, suicide ideation, and/or repeated hospitalizations.
+We often have clients in our DBT program who also struggle with Post-Traumatic Stress Disorder (PTSD), eating disorders, severe anxiety, addictions, and chronic depression.
+DBT has the capacity to treat these multiple problems through progressive stages of treatment (see below).

 DBT at Upaya